VagrantAI-c/ng-carousel-cdk/README.md

     ```typescript
     allowKeyboardNavigation = true;
     ```
-    Whether carousel shoul listen to arrow keypresses and navigate to prev and next slide accordingly after left or right arrow key is pressed.
+    Whether carousel should listen to arrow keypresses and navigate to prev and next slide accordingly after left or right arrow key is pressed.
+-
+    ```typescript
+    initialIndex: () => 0;
+    ```
+    Navigates carousel after initialization instantly to specified index.
+Might be enriched with callback argument to precisely restore previous index after config change, e.g.
+    ```typescript
+    initialIndex: ({ currentItemIndex, maxIndex }) => currentItemIndex
+    ```
+    `currentItemIndex` - item index that was active at the time of the config change

+    `maxIndex` - items array length - 1

+    **callback result** - new item index that should be applied, defaults to 0.
+Would clamp between 0 and `maxIndex` if overflows

 #### Outputs
 `itemIndexChange`